atraxmantis/atraxmantis.github.io/README.md

 \_site before commiting and pushing the _master_ to the live site.

 ## License
-The following directories and their contents are Copyright Dylan Lawless.
+The following directories and their contents are Copyright ATRAX MANTIS.
 You may not reuse anything therein without my permission (although I am unlikely to complain about non-profit usage):

 * \_posts/